viur-framework/logics/README.md

-# logics
+# logics & vistache

 **logics** is an embeddable, expressional language with a Python-style syntax.
+**vistache** is a Mustache-like template engine powered by logics expressions.

 ## About

-The initial intention behind logics is to serve a well-known syntax for expressing validity checks across all ViUR modules, from the administration tools to server-side input checking as well as client-side input forms.
+The initial intention behind logics was to serve a well-known syntax for expressing validity checks across all ViUR modules.
+Starting from the administration tools to server-side input checking as well as client-side input forms.
 Therefore, logics code is only specified once at a particular place, and can be executed in pure Python (also compiled with PyJS) or compiled into native JavaScript.

-Newer developments are also using logics also as some kind of universal templating language.

 But logics is not intended to be a scripting language!
 Therefore it neither provides variable assignment, nor control structures like loops or jumps.
 Moreover, it is a language to...